Vanni-broUser/crazy-workers/README.md

-  core/              # Unit tests for core modules cli/               # Unit tests for CLI modules database/          # Unit tests for storage layer integration/       # Full-stack integration tests (real processes) app/               # Tests for the example Flask app
+  core/              # Unit tests for core modules cli/               # Unit tests for CLI modules database/          # Unit tests for storage layer testing/           # Tests for the FakeBackend and polling helpers integration/       # Full-stack integration tests (real processes) app/               # Tests for the example Flask app
 ```